Nuaboc/simple_programs/README.md

-# simple_programs
+# Simple Programs
-Simple programs to practice and learn basic codes.
+Basic programs to practice and learn basic codes.

 ### Here a list of programs that I plan to work with in a near future.